nikitaeverywhere/array-merge-by-key/readme.md

 [![Build Status](https://travis-ci.org/ZitRos/array-merge-by-key.svg?branch=master)](https://travis-ci.org/ZitRos/array-merge-by-key)

 Effectively merge arrays of objects into a single array by merging objects with the same key (property).
-Module can also be used to merge object with the same property value in one array.
+Also use this module to merge objects with the same property value in one array.

 This is a micro module, which includes light and well-tested code.